lxllegion/ShelterLink1/developer-documentation.md

 ### Pre-Release Steps

 1. Run all tests and ensure they all pass
-2. Run linters for code quality and fix any issues
+2. Check our coding guidelines for code quality and fix any issues
 3. Update dependencies:
    - `pip list --outdated` (in backend)
    - `npm outdated` (in frontend)